sary357/FastAPIDemo/README.md

 # stop db container
 $ docker-compose stop db

-# or you can use "make start-db" to start db container.
+# or you can use "make stop-db" to stop db container.
 $ make stop-db

 # start api container